 The countdown is on to the biggest change in moving mobile networks ever.
-Just over 100 days to go until you will be able to save time and more money on your phone when you decide to move your number from one network to another due to changes happening to the PAC code process.
+From July 1 2019 you will be able to save time and more money on your phone when you decide to move your number from one network to another due to changes happening to the PAC code process.

-Changing mobile networks is going to be easier
+Changing mobile networks is about to get a whole lot easier

 You may well know that changing mobile networks and getting a PAC code is a real pain in the proverbial.
 If you have ever changed your mobile phone network and kept your number you will already know about this process and how it works today, if not have a look at our guide to moving networks.